PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The layout planner records channel-last provenance through elementwise and decomposed DynamicQuantizeLinear regions, and a bounded quantized-layout pass removes stale ConvInteger NCHW-to-NHWC input bridges only when that provenance proves the input is already NHWC.
+The repair now builds one `ModelIRGraphIndex`, enumerates only indexed Transpose roots, updates the Conv input and removes the stale adapter differentially, and synchronizes the active LayoutState after pruning.
+It no longer rebuilds producer/consumer maps on each iteration or mutates the operator list directly.
 This eliminates the double transpose and improves the fixed-seed maximum error from `2.7819780111312866` to `0.22717905044555664`, while cosine similarity improves from `0.7283386855698387` to `0.999042264918951`.
 DynamicQuantizeLinear now rounds